frontity/docs/docs/architecture/README.md

 ![](https://frontity.org/wp-content/uploads/2021/05/embedded-mode-simple-diagram.png)

-**[Embedded Mode](embedded-mode.md)** works around the following *key ideas*:

-- A single domain is used for both WordPress and Frontity.
+**[Embedded Mode](embedded-mode.md)** is implemented as follows:

 - The main domain ([www.domain.com](http://www.domain.com/)) points to WordPress.
+- The secondary domain (which can be a subdomain of the main domain) points to Frontity.
 - All the requests are handled by WordPress.
 No reverse proxy is needed.
 - The PHP theme is replaced with an internal HTTP request to the Frontity server.
-- The rest of WordPress URLs work normally.
+- Other WordPress URLs (i.e. those not handled by Frontity) work normally.

 In *Embedded mode* the main domain points to the WordPress installation, and the secondary domain points to the node.js server running Frontity.
 In this mode both site visitors and content editors use the same domain, i.e. the main domain, to either visit the site or access the admin pages.
 The secondary domain is never directly accessed.